F88/yonokomae/docs/DEVELOPMENT_EN.md

 ### Repository Interfaces

 The core repository contracts are defined in `src/yk/repo/core/repositories.ts`.
+Repositories consume data from the independent data packages.

 ```mermaid
 classDiagram